Cassandra Data Source (CASSANDRA) v25.1+ PREVIEW

 Due to these differences, Cassandra is handled in Kubling as a separate data source type under the database datasource category.

-mode is supported.
+As of version v25.1, only passthrough mode is supported.
 This means that custom DDL definitions are not yet available.

-We plan to introduce this capability in a future release, along with support for synthetic
+We plan to introduce this capability in a future release, along with support for synthetic tables.

 However, you can still define additional columns through the schema configuration.